 Students who demonstrate a talent in the sporting arena are given many opportunities to develop their skills through the numerous representative sporting competitions available at the College.
 All the competitions maintain pathways to representation at an elite level.

 St Edward’s College runs an Outdoor Education program through camps, which are held in Years 7 to 10.
 The program provides a sequential course for the four years, developing skills of a higher order each year.
 All activities are supervised by accredited staff of ‘Outdoor Education Australia’, as well as a member of staff from the College.
 Some of the activities conducted on these camps include archery, canoeing, sailing, windsurfing, abseiling, rock climbing, mountain biking, initiative challenges and fencing.

-Roll-call tutor groups are made up of about 24 students, with a small number of students from each year (7 to 12).
+Home Room Groups are made up of about 24 students, with a small number of students from each year (7 to 12).
 Senior students are given the opportunity to care for and help younger students.
 This allows the younger students to get to know older students in a friendly and supportive atmosphere and gives them the benefit of having an older peer to relate to at school.
 The inter-relationship helps promote a positive spirit throughout the College.

 The College employs two full-time counsellors to work with students to talk through issues that are of concern to them.